MicrochipTech/fpga-hls-examples/Training2/readme.md

 dependencies as later adds use the data result of previous adds.
 Because we must wait for the result `e` to be produced before we can compute `f`, and then the result `f` must be produced before we can compute `g`, not all instructions can be scheduled immediately.
-They must wait for their dependent instructions to finish executing before they can start, or they would produce the wrong result.
+They must wait for the instructions they depend on to finish executing before they can start, or they would produce the wrong result.

 <p align="center"><img src=".//media/image70.png" /></br>